-Best Time to Target Blue Marlin: Peak Season (Nov-Feb) and again in Green Season (May-June)
+Peak Season (Nov-March) and again in Green Season (May-June)

 A somewhat rare prize found in the warm Pacific waters off Central America is the striped marlin.
 Much smaller than blues and blacks, striped marlin typically are in the 150-250 lb range.
 What they lack in size they make up for in beauty and fighting spirit and they spend more time out of the water than the larger blue and black marlin.
-Once leadered close to the boat their neon stripes lining the sides from bill to tail are breath taking, it truly is a beautiful fish.
+Once leadered close to the boat their neon stripes lining the sides from bill to tail are breathtaking, it truly is a beautiful fish.
 It can be hard to distinguish a lit up blue marlin from a striped marlin, so pay special attention to the dorsal fin as it’s a dead giveaway.
 Striped marlin have dorsal fins that are noticeably higher than blues or blacks, typically exceeding the greatest depth of their bodies.

 Striped marlin will feast on squid, flying fish, small dorado, mackerel, bonito, and small tuna.
 Trolling ballyhoo or plastic teasers will eventually get one of these beauties into your spread.

-Best Time to Target Striped Marlin: Peak Season (Nov-Feb)
+Best Time to Target Striped Marlin:

-When people dream of sportfishing in Central America, chances are it’s this blue water ballerina that is dancing in their head.
+When people dream of sportfishing in Central America, chances are it’s this blue water beauty that is dancing in their head.
 A terrific fight on light tackle, acrobatic leaps out of the water, and relatively short fight times easily done with stand-up gear make sailfish a favorite for all offshore anglers.
 Best of all, their found in hordes!
-During the peak season (November through April) double digit days are common with boats out of the Los Suenos Marina in Costa Rica and the Casa Vieja Lodge in Guatemala sometimes posting reports 20, 30, or even 40+ bites per day.
+During the peak season (November through April) double digit days are common with boats out of Costa Rica and the Casa Vieja Lodge in Guatemala sometimes posting reports 20, 30, or even 40+ bites per day.
 Pacific Sailfish are typically brown or gray in color, but they can light up and show vibrant blueish-purple strips along their sides and round spots on their over-sized dorsal fin.
 Pacific sailfish are bigger than their close relatives in the Atlantic with 80-100 lb fish being the average and 120-150 lb fish a normal occurrence.
 Sailfish are one of the fastest fish in the ocean and can reach speeds of over 50 mph.
 They are believed to live up to 14 years old.

-Best Time to Target Pacific Sailfish: Peak Season (Nov-April), but they are caught 12 months a year here.
+Peak Season (Nov-April) and Green Sesason (May-July), but they are caught 12 months a year.

-Best Time to Target Atlantic Sailfish: February through May
+Best Time to Target Atlantic Sailfish:

 The rarest of the four marlin found in Central America, white marlin patrol the tropical Atlantic Ocean, Caribbean Sea, and even the Mediterranean.
 White marlin are also the smallest of the marlin found here as they rarely reach 200 lbs.
 They are unique in that their high dorsal fin, pectoral fins, and anal fins are all rounded and it tends to have more of a greenish color than the other marlins that are black, blue, and/or silver.
 White marlin can also showcase white stripes along their sides and have a noticeable lateral line.
 Prior to 2001 white marlin and roundscale spearfish were actually considered the same species, and it wasn’t until genetic testing by the Guy Harvey Research Institute that it was determined they were in fact two separate fish.
 With that discovery and declining numbers, white marlin were listed under the endangered species list in 2007.